kldzj/linkpage/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request

 ## 📄 License